pretix/pretix/doc/api/resources/subevents.rst

 .. versionchanged:: 2023.8.0

-    The ``search`` query parameter has been modified to filter sub-events by their parent events slug too.
+    For the organizer-wide endpoint, the ``search`` query parameter has been modified to filter sub-events by their parent events slug too.

 Endpoints
 ---------